A Step-by-Step Guide to the DiPrima Building Process

 You will soon be the proud owner of a luxurious quality home by Brevard’s Premier builder

 Welcome to the family!
 We are excited to build your home and look forward to working with you on this amazing journey.
 We want you to enjoy with the process and help us give you the home you want as quickly as we can.
 We’ve prepared a guide that will help you understand how the process works and where you can help it move efficiently.

 Keep in mind that this process outline is just a guide as to what steps are involved and how much time they take under ideal conditions.
 Many variables contribute to making things happen, and anything from weather, to a delayed homeowner selection, to a busy subcontractor can affect it.

 What you can do to help

 - Make your selections as early as possible and communicate them to our design director.
 All selections MUST be made prior to the tie beam inspection, which occurs about 3-½ weeks after construction starts.
-If any selection is not made by this time, your construction schedule will be delayed.
+If any selection is not made by this time, your construction request will be delayed.
 In addition, some selections need to be made earlier than others in order to allow the supplier sufficient time to order hard to get items or items that come from a remote area.
-Your design director will provide you with a list and schedule of selections.
-Your diligence in meeting these schedules is the most important thing you can do to keep the construction schedule on time.
+Your design director will provide you with a list and request of selections.
+Your diligence in meeting these request is the most important thing you can do to keep the construction request on time.

 - Pre Construction meeting; Introduction of your Construction Manager and plan review to ensure they are aware of any particular items that may not show up on the plans.